inko-lang/inko/docs/source/style-guide.md

 let block = do { 10 }
 ```

-Lambdas always require the `lambda` keyword, otherwise they will be inferred as
+Lambdas always require the `fn` keyword, otherwise they will be inferred as a
-a closure.

-The `do` and `lambda` keywords should be followed by a single space:
+closure.
+The `do` and `fn` keywords should be followed by a single space:

 ```inko
 # Good